Summer Student Employment Program

-Your cover letter and resume MUST INCLUDE the following information to be considered:
+To be considered for summer employment opportunities, your cover letter and resume MUST INCLUDE the following information:

-- Your home community and the communities you are willing to work in for the summer.
+- The communities you are interested in, and willing to work in, for the summer.

-For more information on the Summer Student Program and eligibility please visit the GNWT Careers Website.
+For more information on the Summer Student Employment Program and eligibility, please visit the GNWT Careers Website.

 Management and Recruitment Services